Guaranteed to increase engagement immediately if used with love and passion 🙂

 Here’s the health of one of my parenting communities.
 (Just in case you wish to see! :P)

-Note: These are just 2 metrics of various others I rely on to measure the health of my communities.
-If you wish to know them all (with details), feel free to check out my blog on Top metrics I use to understand the health of my community.
+These are just 2 metrics of various others I rely on to measure the health of my communities.
+If you wish to know them all (with details), feel free to check out my blog on Track these 6 key metrics to increase your Facebook group engagement.

 #13.
 Reduce SPAM immediately